-We focus so much on what we should avoid so let’s make this brief: try to limit the not-so-good-for-you foods and if you must indulge, enjoy in small quantities.
+We focus so much on what we should avoid so let’s make this brief: try to limit the not-so-good-for-you foods.
+And, if you must indulge (which we all do), enjoy in small quantities.
 The following foods have the ability to worsen perimenopause symptoms including insomnia, headaches, migraines, hot flashes, weight gain, irritability, and fatigue.

-Interested in learning great recipes for your perimenopause symptoms?
-Join our Perry community to swap recipes with fellow women in perimenopause and ask your most burning perimenopause questions to experts.
-We can’t wait to meet you here!
+Join our free perry community app ! to swap recipes and ask your most burning perimenopause questions to experts.
+We can’t wait to meet you!

 Disclaimer: This is not medical advice, does not take the place of medical advice from your physician, and is not intended to treat or cure any disease.
 Patients should see a qualified medical provider for assessment and treatment.